kiwigrid/keycloak-controller/README.md

 ```
 The controller can then be deployed using [the corresponding helm chart](https://github.com/kiwigrid/helm-charts/tree/master/charts/keycloak-controller).

+The Docker container can be found here: https://hub.docker.com/r/kiwigrid/keycloak-controller

 ## Examples

 See sub-dir `examples` for more sophisticated samples.